romankovsv/docker-selenium/README.md

 in environment section of module<br />

 Configuration browsers for selenoid located in selenoid/browsers.json<br />
-Video result for run located in selenoid/video<br />
+Video results for run located in selenoid/video<br />